-- Preview Email Newsletter

 Comments Submitted on Proposed Treasury Regulations Under Section 25F (10)

 WASHINGTON, Jan.
 7 -- Shepherds Inc., a Connecticut non-profit organization recognized as a public charity under Section 501(c)(3) of the Internal Revenue Code, has submitted a public comment letter regarding proposed U.S. Department of the Treasury regulations under Section 25F.
 For over 25 years, Shepherds has provided scholarships and mentoring support to at-risk high school students in the Bridgeport and New Haven areas.
-The organization reports a high graduation rate among its students, man more ST
+The organization reports a high graduation rate among its students, many of whom continue their education with full colle more ST

 Community First National Bank Advocates for Preservation of HECM and HMBS Programs (10)